martdegraaf/martdegraaf.github.io/src/blog/content/posts/duplicate-logging-azure-application-insights.md

     hidden: true # only hide on current single page
 ---

+## TL;DR

+The Application Insights was configured to send the data twice to the Log Analytics workspace.
+One of them was done by ARM, the other was enforced by an Azure Policy.
+We turned off the Azure Policy and removed all upstream diagnostics settings on all Application Insights resources.
+This saved 100 euros montl

 **On a recent project, we encountered duplicate logging in Azure Application insights.**